ncfavier/config/README.md

 (see the [`home-manager`](https://github.com/ncfavier/config/blob/main/modules/home-manager.nix) module).

 Configuration for Nix itself is defined in the [`nix`](https://github.com/ncfavier/config/blob/main/modules/nix.nix) module.
-This module defines the global flake registry which maps `config` to this flake, and `nixpkgs`, `nixos` and `nixos-stable` to this flake's inputs.

-It also defines the file `~/.nix-defexpr/default.nix`, which is used as the source of Nix expressions for the `nix-env` and `nix repl` commands.
-This file replicates as much as possible of the environment available in module files:
+This module defines the file `~/.nix-defexpr/default.nix`, which is used as the source of Nix expressions for the `nix-env` and `nix repl` commands.
+This file tries to replicate the environment available in modules:
 `lib`, `config`, `pkgs`, etc.

 #### [`machines`](https://github.com/ncfavier/config/tree/main/machines) contains machine-specific configuration: